inverno-io/inverno-mods/doc/reference-guide.md

 The API offers a great flexibility but as we've seen it might require some efforts to load a configuration in a usable explicit Java bean.
 Hopefully, this has been anticipated and the configuration module provides a configuration loader to smoothly load configuration objects in the application.

 The `ConfigurationLoader` interface is the main entry point for loading configuration objects from a configuration source.
-It can be used in two different ways, either dynamically using Java reflection or statically using the Winter compiler.
+It can be used in two different ways, either dynamically using Java reflection or statically using the Inverno compiler.

 #### Dynamic loader